clairek09/MIC/Modules/M02-design-implement-hybrid-networking/includes/8-create-network-virtual-appliance-nva-virtual-hub.md

 Where can you deploy an NVA?

-( ) NVAs are deployed directly into a Virtual WAN hub. {{NVAs are deployed directly into a Virtual WAN hub and have an externally facing public IP address.}}
+(x) NVAs are deployed directly into a Virtual WAN hub. {{Correct, NVAs are deployed directly into a Virtual WAN hub and have an externally facing public IP address.}}

-( ) NVAs are deployed into an on-premises subnet. {{NVAs are not deployed into an on-premises subnet.}}
+( ) NVAs are deployed into an on-premises subnet. {{Incorrect, NVAs are not deployed into an on-premises subnet.}}

-( ) NVAs are deployed into a security-isolated subnet. {{NVAs do not require security isolation.}}
+( ) NVAs are deployed into a security-isolated subnet. {{Incorrect, NVAs do not require security isolation.}}